xiaojianzhong/rsi-semantic-segmentation/README.md

 - `-r` / `--rank-node`: Ranking of the current node / machine, should be in range of `0` ~ `nodes-1`.
 Default: `0`.
 - `--backend`: Backend for PyTorch DDP.
 Default: `nccl`.
 - `--master-ip`: Network IP of the master node / machine.
 Default: `localhost`.
-- `--master-port`: Network port of the master port on the master node / machine.
+- `--master-port`: Network port of the master process on the master node / machine.
 Default: `8888`.
 - `--seed`: Random seed.
 Default: `42`.
 - `--opt-level`: Optimizing level for `nvidia/apex`.
 Default: `O0`.